Should You get a Border Terrier?

 The AKC conducts 100 yard dog races called the Fast CAT.
 In these races, the average running speed of the Border Terrier was 21.1 mph.
 The fastest recorded speed was by a Border Terrier named Loch Cu Artful Dodger at 27.24 mph.
 That is fast for a small dog!

-by the University of Pennsylvania, the Border terrier ranked 9 out of 124 dog breeds in prey drive which means their likelihood of chasing after other small animals is VERY high.
+In the C-BARQ dog temperament study by the University of Pennsylvania, the Border terrier ranked 9 out of 124 dog breeds in prey drive which means their likelihood of chasing after other small animals is VERY high.

-that Border terriers are highly trainable, with a score of 82%.
+The C-BARQ study also found that Border terriers are highly trainable, with a score of 82%.
 They ranked 24 out of 124 dog breeds for easiness to train.
 Border Terriers are anxious to please and can be sensitive to harsh training.
 They respond well consistent, positive training and a treat, touch or encouraging response goes a long way.

-the Border terrier ranked 30th of 130 different dog breeds.
+In studies on canine intelligence the Border terrier ranked 30th of 130 different dog breeds.
 Basically this means they tend to learn new commands between 15-25 repetitions.
 In contrast, the least intelligent breeds will require 80-100 repetitions to learn the same commands!

-with an average lifespan of 12.7 years, but they are prone to a few, rare genetic conditions.
+Border terriers are generally a very healthy breed with an average lifespan of 12.7 years, but they are prone to a few, rare genetic conditions.
 One of these health conditions is Canine Epileptoid Cramping Syndrome or Spike’s disease.
 This ailment causes painful muscle cramping that can last up to 30 minutes.
-At this time, it’s exact cause is not known.
+There is no cure, but diet changes (low-protein, gluten-free) and stress reduction may help.

 Check Your Border Terrier Facts and Take a Fun BT Quiz!